fernandoandreotti/fecgsyn/pages/contribute.md

 _FECGSYN_ is being constantly updated.
 Fellow researchers and collaborators are more than welcome to contribute with their own code.

 ### How to contribute
+There are many ways to contribute to the _FECGSYN_:

 - Feel free to fork the repository on the [<span class="octicon octicon-mark-github"></span> project's main page](https://github.com/fernandoandreotti/fecgsyn) (how to [fork a repo](https://help.github.com/articles/fork-a-repo/)) and submit pull requests.